2025 Beijing CBD Forum Annual Conference Kicks Off

 Beijing CBD is the most concentrated area for foreign-funded enterprises in the capital.
 The forum aims to foster international economic collaboration and attract investment.
 During the event, Beijing CBD will host four flagship international activities: the Beijing CBD Global Board Meeting Series, Government-Business Dialogue, Global Business Districts "Experience Beijing" Event, and Sino-Foreign Automakers Roundtable.

-On June 12, the Beijing Municipal Commerce Bureau and the CBD Administrative Committee will co-host a policy-focused government-business dialogue on stabilizing foreign investment.
-The session will interpret the latest policies, address corporate needs, and facilitate exchanges to support foreign enterprises in China.
+On June 12, the Beijing Municipal Commerce Bureau and the CBD Administrative Committee co-hosted a policy-focused government-business dialogue on stabilizing foreign investment.
+The session interpreted the latest policies, addressed corporate needs, and facilitated exchanges to support foreign enterprises in China.

 Beijing is accelerating its development as a global green economy leader.
 As a high-density economic hub, the CBD plays a critical role in energy conservation, renewable energy adoption, and efficiency improvements.